 #1: Use a mild sand colored stone on the walls and floor to make it feel like the beach.
 This creates an elegant feel and a warm atmosphere.
 Adding floor heating under your tile flooring to bring in the actual element of radiant warmth can really take your beach bathroom to another level.
 You might even imagine you are walking on the beach!

 #2: Use bolder colors on the walls and a sand colored tile on the floor.
-You could get even get wildly creative and make a dolphin mosaic! (see below) A beach themed mosaic is truly for the beach lover.
+You could get even get wildly creative and make a dolphin mosaic! (see on the right) A beach themed mosaic is truly for the beach lover.
 This is that fine line I was speaking of earlier between tacky and tasteful.

 The final step of this bathroom design is the addition of accessories.
 In most department stores, you can find matching ensembles that include toothbrush holders, soap dishes, towels, mirrors, and even art work.
 More often than not, the matching accessories look great on the store shelf, but may be a bit overwhelming when you get them home.
 Adding subtle coordinating accents, like a sandstone toothbrush holder, cream colored towels, an actual seashell that can be used as a soap dish, or a painting that you picked up from your local salvation army are the finishing touches that really help create your beach design.